esitarski/CrossMgr/LinuxInstallReadme.txt

 Due to the diversity of Linux environments, CrossMgr is released as a Python Package.

+If you are installing CrossMgr for the first time, start at Step 1.
+If you are upgrading CrossMgr to a more recent version, goto Step 3.

 --------------------------------------------
 Step 1:  Check you Python version.